 It is the Company's policy to disclose material information concerning the Company to the public only through specific limited channels to avoid inappropriate publicity and to ensure that all those with an interest in the company will have equal access to information.
-All inquiries or calls from the press and financial analysts should be referred to the Company's Chief Executive Officer (the "CEO") or President, Research and Development, or communications personnel as designated by the CEO or President, Research and Development.
-The Company has designated the CEO and President, Research and Development as the Company's official spokesperson for financial matters and scientific, clinical, technical, and other related information.
-Unless a specific exception has been made by the CEO or President, Research and Development, these designees are the only people who may communicate with the press on behalf of the Company.
-You also may not provide any information to the media about the Company off the record, for background, confidentially or secretly.
+All inquiries or calls from the press and financial analysts should be referred to the Company's CEO or its President, Research and Development, or communications personnel as designated by the CEO or President, Research and Development.
+The Company has designated the CEO and President, Research and Development as the Company's official spokespersons for financial matters and scientific, clinical, technical, and other related information.
+Unless a specific exception has been made by the CEO or President, Research and Development, they are the only people who may communicate with the press on behalf of the Company.
+Company Personnel may not provide any information to the media about the Company off the record, for background, confidentially, or secretly.